How to Deal With Anxious Attachment

 For example, if you find that you tend to be over-intense and clingy in relationships, this may point to an anxious-ambivalent attachment style.

-What are the Signs of Anxious Attachment in Children?
+Signs of an Anxious Attachment Style in Children

 Some of the key signs that young children may have an anxious attachment type personality: